 Reema has over 10 years of camp experience.
-She is in her 5th year with Camp Sequoia.
-Her innovations helped Camp Sequoia run 100% COVID Free in 2020.
+She is in her 6th year with Camp Sequoia.
+Her innovations helped Camp Sequoia run 100% COVID Free in 2020 and 2021.
 She has presented her work for the American Camping Association, specifically related to strategies for meaningful social engagement of kids during a pandemic.
 Her passion for helping children developed long before she joined our staff.
 Reema grew up deeply immersed in scouting, youth group, and camp culture.

 Learn more about Associate Director Reema Dixon